 Following approval of the Local Plan in 2019, the Council has been consulting extensively on the South West Rugby Supplementary Planning Document with engagement across a broad spectrum of stakeholders.
-The Supplementary Planning Document was approved by Councillors in June 2021 and during 2021/22 the Council will be working towards delivery of the Local Plan to meet housing and employment objectives.
+The Supplementary Planning Document was approved by Councillors in June 2021and during 2021/22 the Council will be working towards delivery of the Local Plan to meet housing and employment objectives.

 During the COVID-19 pandemic the Commercial Regulation service took the opportunity to divert resources to support local businesses.
 Advice was provided on the rules and regulations in place including on the use of masks and social distancing, and premises were inspected.
 Where rules were found to be not followed, the emphasis was on engagement with businesses to gain compliance.
 Furthermore, webinars were scheduled to help businesses prepare for lockdown easing, and the team was very active on social media, TV and radio.
 The Commercial Regulation Team Leader also successfully chaired the Town Centre Safety Group and the service led investigations into workplace COVID outbreaks in the borough.
 Similarly, the Community Wardens service resources were diverted to a COVID Marshall role, with staff engaging extensively with borough residents and helping to ensure the activities of the public were being conducted in a way which did not encourage spread of the COVID-19 virus.
-The COVID-19 pandemic has enabled the Council to build further on its relationships with local businesses and the community, whilst protecting the public at the same time.
+The COVID-19 pandemic has enabled the Same time.